BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

 .. code:: R

-   #first add column with gene names (using row names of matrix)
+   # 1 Add column with gene names (using row names of matrix)
    res$gene <- rownames(res)

-   #change res to a tibble format to work with dplyr
+   # 2 Change res to a tibble format to work with dplyr
    res <- tbl_df(res)

-   #add sig column to show which genes are significant or not by using mutate() from dplyr
+   # 3 Add sig column to show which genes are significant or not by using mutate() from dplyr
    res <- mutate(res, sig=padj<0.01)

-   # We can use the symbol %>% from library magrittr to represent a pipe.
+   # 4 We can use the symbol %>% from library magrittr to represent a pipe.
 Pipes take the output from one function and feed it to the first argument of the next function.
 You may have seen something similar in unix with |

    res <- res %>% mutate(sig=padj<0.01)